plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 **Serial Peripheral Interface**

 A full-duplex serial communication bus design by Motorola in mid 1980’s, used in short distance chip to chip communication, primarily in embedded systems.
-It become a ‘de facto’ standard, with small variations depending on the use case and application.​
+It become a ‘de facto’ standard, with small variations depending on the use case and application.

 .. figure:: spi_master_slave.png
    :align: center

-SCLK – Serial CLocK from master​
+SCLK – Serial CLocK from master
-MOSI – Master Output Slave Input​
+MOSI – Master Output Slave Input
-MISO – Master Input Slave Output​
+MISO – Master Input Slave Output
 CSN  – Chip Select N (active low)

 .. figure:: spi_modes_1.png